pluralsight/guides/in-review/interesting-apis/reactive-analytics-using-keen-io-and-actioncable-in-rails-5/article.md

 gem 'bootstrap-sass', '~> 3.3.6'
 gem 'sass-rails', '>= 3.2'
 ```
-And install them:
+Install the gems:
 ```bash
 bundle install
 ```

-The [keen](https://github.com/keenlabs/keen-gem) gem will make Keen.IO's Ruby SDK available in the Rails app, [dotenv-rails](https://github.com/bkeepers/dotenv) will let you save your Keen.IO APi credentials securely and [bootstrap-sass](https://github.com/twbs/bootstrap-sass) will be used to make everything look nice and crisp.
+What do these gems do?
+The [keen](https://github.com/keenlabs/keen-gem) gem makes Keen.IO's Ruby SDK available in the Rails app, [dotenv-rails](https://github.com/bkeepers/dotenv) lets you save your Keen.IO APi credentials securely, and [bootstrap-sass](https://github.com/twbs/bootstrap-sass) gives things a cleaner and crisper look.

  In order to set up Boostrap, go to <code>app/assets/stylesheets/application.scss</code>:
 and insert the following lines: